oisdk/masters-thesis/esop-2024/response.markdown

 #    demonstrate the full power of your library (which I suppose is the ability to
 #    deal with function types)?

+Answered above.

 # 3. Just curious: how (in)efficient is your solution to the countdown problem?

+The example in the paper takes a few seconds to typecheck.

 # 4. How would you plan to shrink this paper to 25 LNCS pages?